Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 ### User synchronization
 When user is created on XbyK, this user needs to be synchronized to KX 13, then user can be used for API authorization.
 (user identity is generated in JWT).
-We suppose that users are already synchronized between client (XbyK) and KX app before starting using this API.
+Before you start using the Store API, you need to synchronize all website members between the client (XbyK) and your KX 13 application.
 Complete synchronization is not part of this PoC solution.

 - Endpoint `api/store/synchronization/user-synchronization` creates new user
-  - Client app (XbyK) should use this to be ensured that all new users on client's are synchronized to KX 13, this is necessary when client's e-commerce solution allows users to log in.
-Users are created with random generated password and are used only for API authorization and assigning to MembershipContext.
+  - Client app (XbyK) should use this to be ensured that all new members on client's are synchronized to KX 13, this is necessary when client's e-commerce solution allows visitors to log in.
+KX 13 users are created with random generated password and are used only for API authorization and assigning to MembershipContext.

 #### Current known limitations